kikeenrique/UIKitCatalogtvOSCreatingandCustomizingUIKitControls/README.md

 Demonstrates how to use many views and controls in the UIKit framework on tvOS.
 Refer to this sample if you are looking for specific controls or views that are provided by the system.

+## About

+This is a derived work from example code provided by Apple (https://developer.apple.com/library/archive/samplecode/UICatalogFortvOS/Introduction/Intro.html)
+It has been modified to work on latest tvOS 16 SDK.

 ## Requirements

 ### Build

-Xcode 8.0 and tvOS 10.0 SDK or later
+Xcode 14.0 and tvOS 15.0 SDK or later

 ### Runtime

-tvOS 10.0 or later
+tvOS 15.0 or later

 ## Using the sample